-In December 1942, the soldiers opened the gates of the ghetto in the Polish town of Ivie to deport the town's remaining Jews to concentration camps.
+In December 1942, soldiers opened the gates of the ghetto in the Polish town of Ivie to deport the town's remaining Jews to concentration camps.
 The Jews were told they would be sent to labor camps, but fourteen-year-old Allen Small had seen what the Germans did to his parents; he knew something much worse was in store.
-When it seemed like the guards weren't looking, Allen dashed out of the crowd and through the gates of his home town.
+When it seemed like the guards weren't looking, Allen dashed out of the crowd and through the gates of his hometown.
 Bullets flew past him; one pierced the sleeve of his jacket.
-But he just kept running until he was well out of sight.
+He just kept running until he was well out of sight.

 Allen stayed on the run for months, moving from town to town to evade the Nazis and antisemitic Poles hunting Jewish escapees.
 Mistaking him for a brigand, a Russian partisan unit eventually captured him.
-Luckily, a family friend vouched for his good character and cleared up the misunderstanding, so the partisans let Allen join their brigade, even giving him a rifle.
+Luckily, a family friend vouched for his good character and cleared up the misunderstanding.
+The partisans let Allen join their brigade and gave him a rifle.
 At age fourteen, Allen Small became a partisan fighter with the Stalinskaya Brigade.

-His brigade was active in the Naliboki Forest and its surrounding areas -- also the home of the Bielski brigade.
-The forest's dense, impenetrable swamps offered protection, but made movement through the forest a battle in itself.
-At one point, Allen and his comrades crossed a swamp so deep they had to use reeds as snorkels in order to get through.
+His brigade was active in the Naliboki Forest and its surrounding areas which was also the home of the Bielski Brigade.
+The forest's dense, impenetrable swamps offered protection but made movement through the forest a battle in itself.
+At one point, Allen and his comrades crossed a swamp so deep they had to use reeds as snorkels to get through.